alchemycodelab/Graduates/FinalPresentationsResumes122018README.md

  # <h2> Nanny Now :: [Mike Lambert](https://www.linkedin.com/in/sarahrehmer/), [Sarah Flynn](https://www.linkedin.com/in/easton-gorishek/) & [Mackenzie Berliner-Glasser](https://www.linkedin.com/in/antreo-pukay/)

 Nanny Now is an application that helps third-party child care providers compete in a digital world.
+Built with Express/Node/MongoDB on the back end and React/Redux on the front end, Nanny Now is an application that helps third-party child care providers compete in a digital world.

 - https://secure-chamber-20289.herokuapp.com/auth/signin
 - https://github.com/Team-Cookie